ganbuan/CyberNotebook/README.md

 | IMAP | TCP | 143 |

 ### Telnet
-The <i>Teletype Network (TELNET)</i> protocol allows connection and communication with a remote system and issue text commands.
+The *Teletype Network (TELNET)* protocol allows connection and communication with a remote system and issue text commands.
 This can be used for remote administration or to connect to any server listening on a TCP port number.

 **telnet [ip_address] [port_num]**: connects to a target machine at a specific port

 ### DNS
 (Remembering Addresses)

-<i>Domain Name System (DNS)</i> allows a simple way for devices to communicate with the internet without remembering IP addresses.
+*Domain Name System (DNS)* allows a simple way for devices to communicate with the internet without remembering IP addresses.
 To visit a website, the website name can be entered instead.
-+ A <i>Top-Level Domain (TLD)</i> is the most righthand part of a domain name (e.g. .com in tryhackme.com).
++ A *Top-Level Domain (TLD)* is the most righthand part of a domain name (e.g. .com in tryhackme.com).
-+ A <i>Second-Level Domain</i> includes the domain name (e.g. tryhackme in tryhackme.com)
++ A *Second-Level Domain* includes the domain name (e.g. tryhackme in tryhackme.com)
-+ A <i>subdomain</i> sits on the left-hand side of the domain name, using a period to separate it (e.g. admin in admin.tryhackme.com).
++ A *subdomain* sits on the left-hand side of the domain name, using a period to separate it (e.g. admin in admin.tryhackme.com).
 Multiple subdomains that are split with periods can create longer names (e.g. jupiter.servers in jupter.servers.tryhackme.com)

 Types of DNS records include:
 + A Record - resolve to IPv4 addresses